-With over 1500 students and 150 members of academic, research and professional services staff, Edinburgh Law School is an international, vibrant community dedicated to providing research and teaching with local and global reach and impact.
+With over 1500 students and 150 members of academic, research and professional services staff, Edinburgh Law School is a diverse, vibrant and inclusive community dedicated to providing research and teaching with local and global reach and impact.

 We have a range of job opportunities for you to join our community.

 We are seeking to appoint an experienced and enthusiastic manager to lead and develop the School of Law’s portfolio of postgraduate taught programmes, both on campus and online, including the Diploma in Professional Legal Practice.
 The successful candidate will oversee the strategic development of the portfolio and will be accountable for the quality of services delivered across all aspects of postgraduate teaching, learning, supervision, and student support within the School.

 In addition to leading a team this post also works closely with senior office bearers and colleagues within the School, College and the broader University.

 This role would suit an experienced and confident administrator with sound judgment and excellent inter-personal skills, who has proven experience in the areas of strategic planning, data analysis and process improvement.
 Excellent leadership skills, strong influencing skills and a pro-active approach to problem solving demonstrated through extensive experience of working in a managerial role are also essential for this role.

 This position is available from 18th November 2019 and is a fixed term appointment for one year.

 The School of Law particularly welcomes applications from candidates belonging to groups that have been traditionally underrepresented in the team.

 For more information on our family-friendly policies please visit - https://www.ed.ac.uk/human-resources/policies-guidance

 This is a full time post (35 hours per week).